Maelstromeous/k8s-cluster/README.md

 ## kubectl

 1. On your **local terminal to your machine** install `kubectl`.
 [Install steps](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
-2. In **rancher's management UI** download the kubeconfig file, there's a button top right.
+2. To get the kubeconfig file, go to your cluster's dashboard (can get to it from the dropdown top left) and download the kubeconfig file, there's a button top right.

 Now you have two options:

-1. **If you have already got a docker cluster** then you need to inject various parts of the file you just downloaded into it.
+1. **If you have already got a kubernetes cluster** then you need to inject various parts of the file you just downloaded into it.
-2. **If you do not have a cluster** then simply move the downloaded file to a file named `~/.kube/config`
+2. **If you do not have a cluster** then simply move / copy the downloaded file to a file named `~/.kube/config`

 After you have done this, you should be able to swap to the cluster using `kubectl config use-context <CONTEXT NAME>`